ProjektPhoenix/ProjektPhoenix/README.md

 - 👋 Hi, I’m @ProjektPhoenix
-- 👀 I’m interested in climate mitigation and sustainability, especially in a business context and have been working in that area for 15+ years
+- 🌳 I have a long interest and history in climate mitigation and sustainability, especially in a business context.
+Key areas of expertise are carbon footprinting, sustainability standards and environmental policy applied to value chains.
+- ⚡ As tech solutions are increasingly promoted (and scaled!?) as mitigation and sustainability solutions and the whole field is in a dangeorus deadlock, I am currently going back to school to better understand and identify viable pathways.
-- 🌱 I’m currently learning to code at 42 Berlin, so mostly low level C programming, gradually expanding to a range of programming concepts and languages.
+- 💻 I am learning to code at 42 Berlin, so mostly low level C programming, gradually expanding to a range of programming concepts and languages.
-- 💞️ I’m looking to collaborate on IT solutions to sustainability challenges
+- 👀 I am interested in collaborating on IT solutions to sustainability challenges.
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: if it was feasible (time-wise) I would go anywhere by bicycle.
+- 🚵🏻‍♂️ Fun fact: if it was feasible (time-wise) I would go anywhere by bicycle, even for business trips.

 <!---
 ProjektPhoenix/ProjektPhoenix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.